 The expansion to the Time of Crisis – The Age of Iron and Rust – brings many new, interesting additions.
-One of them are the new Emperor types, the other new set of cards.
+One of them is the new types of Emperors, the other new set of cards.
 Today however I would like to focus on astoundingly well-designed and intuitive bots.

 Time of Crisis is one of my favorite light wargames.
 I fallen in love with it from my first game.
 Then I had a chance to play Vassal campaign and one more face-to-face game, but I really anxiously awaited the expansion.
 When it came, immediately a session was organized by me to test the new game mechanics – more about it in following post and its continuation.
 One thing which was left unchecked were bots.
 Finally, last week I got enough time during couple of consecutive evenings to play the full campaign with them.

 Let us say a little more about the way they were designed.
 First of all, as you probably know, Time of Crisis is fueled by cards, played for influence points and events.
-They are in three types – military, populace and senate.
-The game accommodates up to four players so it was only intuitive to create three bots (allowing for solo play) each of them focusing on different strategy.
+Bots come in three types – military, populace and senate.
+The game accommodates up to four players so it was only intuitive to create three bots (allowing for solo play), each of them focusing on a different strategy.
 The three AI bots are characterized as Emperors from the Year of Six Emperors (238 AD):

 - Maximinus Thrax focuses on Military aspects

 - Gordian III prefers Populace area

 - Pupienus and Balbinus focus on Senate influence.

 Each AI has a dedicated player mat used to track main actions and development progress: